Some things may be associated with life, but the question remains: are they alive?

 Throw Case One Out of Court

 DNA is not mobile, it does not engage in respiration, and it can do nothing outside the cell, including multiply.
 This is an easy case to throw out of court.
-Although it is essential to life, just as water is essential to life, it itself, as is the case for water, alive of itself.
+Although it is essential to life, just as water is essential to life, as is the case for water, it is not alive by itself.

 Now to Case Two